theandrew168/bronzebeard/docs/README.md

 ## Pseudo Instructions
 These pseudo-instructions represent additional actions and can be used like regular instructions.
-One of the early passes in the assembler will automatically expand them as described in this table.
+One of the early passes in the assembler will transform them as described in this table.

 | Name  | Parameters | Expansion | Description |
 | ----- | ---------- | --------- | ----------- |